weirongxu/plantuml-previewer.vim/README.md

 Default: 'png'

 #### `g:plantuml_previewer#viewer_path`
-Custom plantuml viewer path.
+Custom plantuml viewer path
+The plugin will copy viewer to here if the directory does not exist
-`tmp.puml` and `tmp.svg` will output to here
+And `tmp.puml` and `tmp.svg` will output to here

 ## Related